Does Testosterone Increase Prostate Cancer Risk?

 What is Testosterone?

-Testosterone is the male sex hormone, a famous steroid synthesized by the testes with many functions in the body.
+Testosterone is the primary male sex hormone, a steroid synthesized by the testes with multifaceted functions in the body.

-There are many types of steroids, and testosterone is an anabolic steroid, fundamental to the primary sexual characters in a man
+There are various types of steroids, and testosterone is classified as an anabolic steroid, crucial for the development of primary sexual characteristics in men.

-It is testosterone, that triggers changes in the tone of voice, body hair, and increase of muscle mass.
+Testosterone plays a key role in initiating changes such as alterations in tone of voice, the growth of body hair, and the increase of muscle mass.

-This hormone interacts with almost every tissue and cell in the body.
-Both men and women have testosterone because it is not only synthesized in the testis.
-(1).
+This hormone interacts with various tissues and cells in the body.
+Both men and women produce testosterone as it is synthesized not only in the testes (1).

-Low testosterone levels in men have a similar effect compared to low levels of estrogen in women.
-Sometimes men will experience mood swings and hot flushes as their sexual function, and other problems start to arise (2).
+Low testosterone levels in men may have effects similar to low levels of estrogen in women.
+Occasionally, men may experience mood swings, hot flushes, and other issues related to sexual function (2)

-The physiological effects of testosterone start around puberty when testosterone synthesis increases in the testicles.
-As stated, it has various effects depending on each tissue.
+The physiological effects of testosterone commence around puberty when synthesis increases in the testicles.
+These effects vary depending on the specific tissues involved.

-In the prostate, testosterone stimulates the secretion of fluids that will contribute to semen volume and increases the size of the gland in early puberty.
+In the prostate, testosterone stimulates the secretion of fluids, contributing to semen volume and increasing the size of the gland during early puberty.

 However, the effects of testosterone in prostate cancer remain controversial, as you will see in this article (3).